helm/charts/incubator/harbor/README.md

 ## Introduction

-This chart installs and configures VMWare Harbor.
+This is an experimental monolithic chart that installs and configures VMWare Harbor and its dependencies.
+The initial implementation of this includes all of the components required to run Harbor.
+As upstream harbor becomes more cloud native we will be able to break apart the monolith and utitlize helm dependencies.

 ## Prerequisites